alfa013/alfa013/README.md

 alfa013/alfa013 is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.
 -->

-🔭 I’m currently working on enhancing my skills in DSA, Data Science.
+🔭 I’m currently working on enhancing my skills in DSA and Data Science.

 🌱 I’m currently learning cybersecurity techniques and DevOps.